JuliaCI/LocalCoverage.jl/README.md

 - Debian/Ubuntu: `sudo apt install lcov`
 - Arch/Manjaro: `yay -S lcov`

 Note that the code in this package assumes a reasonably recent `lcov` version when calling `genhtml`, ideally `1.13`, but `1.12` should work too.
-This only checked when building this package, and does not prevent installation, only emits a warning.
-See the discussion of [issue #1](https://github.com/tpapp/LocalCoverage.jl/issues/1) for a workaround.
+This does not prevent installation, only emits a warning.

 `LocalCoverage` also provides an option to generate a [Cobertura](https://cobertura.github.io/cobertura/) XML, which is used by JVM-related test